 Just like anywhere else in the world, B2B in China is divided into two main categories which are: commodities products (electronics, chemical products, steel, textiles, etc.) and intangible products (logistics, SaaS, legal services, etc).

-What are the main chanels for B2B marketing in China?
+What are the main channels for B2B marketing in the China market?

 Having a Chinese website is Key to doing B2B marketing in China